ANIME305/Anime-GAN-tensorflow/README.md

 ![12600 steps](pictures/fake_steps_12600.jpg)

 ### Open sourced dataset
-We decide to opensource our used datasets as the saying goes: 天下漫友是一家！ the datasets are handlely cleaned and labeled, enjoy your own Playground with Gan!
-LOL url:https://pan.baidu.com/s/1xXPeqr6SDnQkaNZcVHCZ7Q  extracting-code:u3bi
+We decide to opensource our used datasets.

+the datasets are handlely cleaned and labeled, enjoy your own Playground with Gan!
+LOL

+url:https://pan.baidu.com/s/1xXPeqr6SDnQkaNZcVHCZ7Q  extracting-code:u3bi

 ### Loss